jasCarousel/jascarousel/README.md

 		<tr>
 			<td>naturalWidth</td>
 			<td>auto</td>
-			<td rowspan="2">You can provide the natural width and natural height of an image to speed up loading and reduce error when determining the correct aspect ratio of the image.</td>
+			<td>You can provide the natural width and natural height of an image to speed up loading and reduce error when determining the correct aspect ratio of the image.</td>
 		</tr>
 		<tr>
 			<td>naturalHeight</td>